David Young Kim

 His book The Traveling Artist in the Italian Renaissance: Geography, Mobility, and Style was published by Yale University Press in 2014.
 It explores sixteenth-century discourse concerning artists’ travels and the impact of that travel on artistic process, in particular on stylistic change.
 More broadly, the book examines artists’ journeys in relation to Renaissance ideas concerning geography, the environment, the act of creation, and selfhood.
 He has also published essays on cartographic images of the New World, the horror of realistic images, cross-cultural exchange in the Mediterranean, the reception of Gentile Bellini’s sojourn at the Ottoman court, and architectural representation.
 He has edited a volume of essays entitled Matters of Weight: Force, Gravity, and Aesthetics in the Early Modern Era (Berlin: Edition Imorde, 2013) which examines the theory and exploitation of weight as an aesthetic category in works of art, 1350-1700.

-Born in the United States to North Korean immigrants to São Paulo, he is also developing a secondary teaching and research field in the global art of the Lusophone world, with emphasis upon the notion of utopia in early modern Brazil.
+Born in the United States to Korean immigrants to São Paulo, he is also developing a secondary teaching and research field in the global art of the Lusophone world, with emphasis upon the notion of utopia in early modern Brazil.
 At Penn, he is spearheading a series of global initiatives with partner institutions to establish collaboration possibilities for graduate students, doctoral candidates, and faculty pursuing early modern research topics in the History of Art department.

 RESOURCES FOR STUDENTS

 Term Paper Guidelines and Template

 Kunsthistorisches Institut in Florenz

 Kunsthistorisches Institut University of Zurich